Proof of Angels

 We're a bunch of old friends from University days, on our way to somewhere in Wales, in an old Land Rover.
 Without our copy of The Readers Digest Book of Roads (400 pages), cross-referenced to signposts, we'd have had no chance.
 Our route takes us up hill and down dale, in a maze of narrow… Continue reading Escaping from a Festival

-When this blog started in 2015, taking over from my former blogspot address, I used the name of singer Tabu Ley Rochereau, who often performed with Franco Luambo's TPOK Jazz Band.
-This had been a favourite of mine since I first discovered African music through some tracks copied on to a cassette by a local… Continue reading How this blog got its URL
+I transferred my writings to WordPress in 2015.
+Previously I'd used perpetual-lab.blogspot.com, still visible on archive.com.
+What name should I give it?
+I used the name of singer Tabu Ley Rochereau, who often performed with Franco Luambo's TPOK Jazz Band.
+This had been a favourite of mine since I first discovered African music through some… Continue reading How this site got its URL

 Angels, Chaos, Truth